6 Best Wheeled Coolers of 2023 and 3 to Avoid

 I filled each cooler up about half way with water to simulate being packed for an outing.
 Then I towed them through a “terrain gauntlet”, rolling them across different surfaces including asphalt, steps, grass, sand, and gravel.
 During this process, I evaluated how well the wheels handled various terrains and how comfortable and efficient the tow handles were.
 I also noted which coolers leaked from water sloshing inside.

-Yeti tundra haul cooler leaking water out of lid when tilted
+Yeti Tundra Haul cooler leaking water out of lid when tilted

 Water gets to sloshing while towing and even awesome wheeled coolers like the Yeti and RTIC can leak like crazy.